BergenSoft/smart-nodes/README.md

 ## 13. Scheduler

-This control can send a defined message on defined times.
+This node can send a defined message on defined times.

 ### **Features:**